 IWMF is the only NGO that offers safety training, reporting trips, and byline opportunities, all tailored to female journalists — both established, and up-and-coming.

 About the IWMF

-We also recognize badass female journalists and photographers whose courage sets them apart.
+We also recognize fierce women journalists and photographers whose courage sets them apart.
 And we research the factors that allow journalism to remain dominated by men — while advocating for inclusive practices that help propel women and minorities into leadership.

 The IWMF believes that gender does not conform to one notion.
 We are inclusive of all journalists who identify as women, which includes trans women, and non-binary people.